duyenecology/stan-models/README.md

 ### Exercises

+Participate in exercises in `docs/regression.qmd` or `docs/regression.html`.
+These exercises focus on vectorization, reparameterization, and using `targets` and `stantargets` for efficient, reproducible workflows.

-Engage with hands-on exercises provided in `docs/regression.qmd(html)`.
+Try exercises in `docs/regression.qmd` or `docs/regression.html`.
-These exercises are designed to enhance your understanding of regression modeling in Stan, with a focus on vectorization and reparameterization techniques and the use of `targets` and `stantargets` for efficient and reproducible workflows.
+These exercises focus on vectorization, reparameterization, and using `targets` and `stantargets` for efficient, reproducible workflows.